Smartersoft/identity-client-assertion/docs/Smartersoft.Identity.Client.Assertion.md

 Why is this solution more secure that others?
 This solution will **prevent** attackers getting **persistent access** in case of a breach.

-All other samples I've seen use the [SecretClient.GetSecretAsync](https://docs.microsoft.com/dotnet/api/azure.security.keyvault.secrets.secretclient.getsecretasync?view=azure-dotnet&wt.mc_id=SEC-MVP-5004985) method to **Get the secret**.
+All other samples I've seen use the [CertificateClient.DownloadCertificateAsync](https://learn.microsoft.com/en-us/dotnet/api/azure.security.keyvault.certificates.certificateclient.downloadcertificateasync?view=azure-dotnet&wt.mc_id=SEC-MVP-5004985) method to **Get the certificate information** and **Download the private key**.
-It then converts it to a **X509Certificate2** that is then used for signing.
 If the app can Get the secret, an attacker can do the same.

 This way the seemingly secure certificate can be extracted by some malicious actor, and if the breach goes undetected they now have a certificate that can possibly access data in several tenants.
 Without getting noticed.